 If you are elderly or living with disability, then an important step for avoiding serious infection is enlisting the help of a qualified nurse to assist you with wound care.

-Some of the main services that wound care nurses provide are:
+Some of the key services of wound care nursing are:

 Figuring out the appropriate treatment for complex wounds